Riverscapes/pyBRAT/docs/Documentation/Tutorials/StepByStep/4-iHydAttributes.md

 ## What you need

 To populate the "iHyd" or hydrologic attributes to the input table you created in the [previous step]({{ site.baseurl }}/Documentation/Tutorials/StepByStep/3-BRATTableTool.html), regressions for predicting stream flow must first be developed or obtained for your model watershed, and then added to the model.
 For example, these regional curves are what drives  [USGS's StreamStats Tool](https://streamstats.usgs.gov/ss/).
+Note, you can maually develop your own regional curves for areas they are not defined based on analyzing avialable gage data

+<div align="center">
+	<a class="button secondary" href="https://streamstats.usgs.gov/ss/"><img src= "{{ site.baseurl }}/assets/images/logos/USGS_logo_White_50w.png"> StreamStats </a>
+</div>

 Once you have the regressions for both a typical low flow (we often use the flow exceeded 80% of the time) and a typical flood (we often use a two year recurrence interval flow), you must modify the script of the iHyd Attributes tool.
 To do so, open the `iHyd.py` file (found inside the toolbox) in a python text editor.
 [Pyscripter](https://sourceforge.net/projects/pyscripter/) or [Notepad++](https://notepad-plus-plus.org/) work well.

-<div align="center">
-	<a class="button secondary" href="https://streamstats.usgs.gov/ss/"><img src= "{{ site.baseurl }}/assets/images/logos/USGS_logo_White_50w.png"> StreamStats </a>
-</div>

 ### Editing the `iHyd.py` to add your Regional Curves